 If you are applying for posts outside the UK, remember that employers in other countries are likely to have different expectations of what a CV should include and how it should be laid out.
-The "Global Resume and CV Handbook" (available from Reception) and the Prospects website will help you prepare CVs for overseas employment.
+The "Global Resume and CV Handbook" (available from Reception) will help you prepare CVs for overseas employment.
 See our work abroad page.

 Targeting your CV

 If your CV is to be sent to an individual employer which has requested applications in this format, you should research the organisation and the position carefully.

 In the present competitive job market, untargeted CVs tend to lose out to those that have been written with a particular role in mind.
 For example a marketing CV will be very different from a teaching CV.
 The marketing CV will focus on persuading, negotiating and similar skills where as the teaching CV will focus more on presenting and listening skills and evidence for these.

 If your CV is to be used for speculative applications, it is still important to target it - at the very least, on the general career area in which you want to work.
 Use our I Want to Work in .... pages and sites such as www.prospects.ac.uk to get an idea of what the work involves and what skills and personal qualities are needed to do it successfully.
 This will enable you to tailor the CV to the work and to bring out your own relevant experience.

 Even if you are using the same CV for a number of employers, you should personalise the covering letter - e.g. by putting in a paragraph on why you want to work for that organisation.

 For example CVs, application forms and covering letters see www.kent.ac.uk/careers/cv/cvexamples.htm with notes highlighting points relating to the content and style.

 One graduate had emailed out over 80 CVs without getting a single reply and was puzzled as to why.